SamirSanyal312/ecc/README.md

 # ecc
-This repo contaisn all the documents and codes related to my Cloud Computing course assignment.
+This repo contains all the documents and codes related to my Cloud Computing course assignment.